 Frequently Asked Questions

 We’ve answered some of the most common questions people have about Music Patron.
-If your question isn’t here, get in touch with the team via [email protected]
+If your question isn’t here, get in touch with us via [email protected].

 We know the word ‘composer’ can conjure up a certain image or type of music, but we want to challenge this.

-Our aim is to showcase the richness and diversity of the UK’s new music industry by championing some of today’s most exciting composers from a range of backgrounds, music styles and career stages.
+Our aim is to showcase the merit and rich diversity of new music by championing some of today’s most exciting composers from a range of backgrounds, music styles and career stages..

 A patron is someone who gives financial support to an individual, an organisation or a cause.